A Brief History Of Discovery Channel’s Shark Week

-History and Highlights of the week long Shark Week airing on the Discovery Channel.
+History and Highlights of the week-long Shark Week airing on the Discovery Channel.

-When Shark Week aired for the first time on July 17 1988, its main purpose was to focus on conservation efforts and correcting many of the common misconceptions about sharks.
+When Shark Week aired for the first time on July 17 1988, its primary purpose was to focus on conservation efforts and correcting many of the common misconceptions about sharks.
 Gradually, it grew to become a hit program on the Discovery Channel Network.

-Today, about 29 years later, it airs in at least 72 countries and holds the record for the longest running cable television program in history since 2010.
+Today, about 29 years later, it airs in at least 72 countries and holds the record for the longest-running cable television program in history since 2010.

 Here’s a brief history of the summer-time phenomenon called Shark Week, and a few highlights about it on its journey so far.

 They are actually two different accounts of how Shark Week started.